 - Apply the solution.
 Depending on the state of stains and dirt on the grout, apply the appropriate cleaning mixture on the grout.
 Use a spoon for the paste.
 For heavier dirt/tougher stains, spray the vinegar solution on top of the baking soda paste.
 Leave the mixture on for 5-10 minutes.

 - Scrub the grout.
 Using a stiff brush, scrub off the dirt and grime from the grout.

 - Rinse.
 With the help of a sponge or a cloth, wash the tiles with warm water, letting it linger a bit longer on the grout lines.
 Dry the tiles off with a microfiber cloth.

-It’s important to keep tile grout clean and grime-free.
+It's important to keep tile grout clean and grime-free.
 Using DIY remedies in cleaning tile grout is the go-to action of people concerned with health and safety.
-But do you know that there are available products that not only are more effective than home remedies, but also safe and health-friendly?
-Checkout our Bring It On Cleaner as tile grout cleaner.
-Does mention of brushing gets your arms aching from the expected manual labor?
-Checkout this powerful drillbrushes that you can use applicator for Bring It On Cleaner.
+But do you know that there are available products that not only are more effective than home remedies but also safe and health-friendly?
+Check out our Bring It On Cleaner as a tile grout cleaner.
+Does the mention of brushing get your arms aching from the expected manual labor?
+Check out these powerful drill brushes that you can use as Bring It On Cleaner applicators.

 Is there a way to protect the grout from frequent staining?

 Applying a grout sealer can create a protective barrier, making it harder for stains to penetrate.

 Can colored grout be cleaned using the same methods?